cypht-org/cypht-website/pages/install-1x.md

               description: You can create your own themes for Cypht.
 Edit the themes.ini file to include your theme, and put the css file in modules/themes/assets.
               links:
                 Example themes.ini file: https://github.com/cypht-org/cypht/blob/1.4.x/modules/themes/themes.ini
+    docker_compose: <a href="https://hub.docker.com/r/sailfrog/cypht-docker">the example docker-compose section</a> in the created file.
 ---